 The famous scene in which Indy shoots a marauding and flamboyant swordsman was not in the original script.
-Harrison Ford was supposed to use his whip to get the swords out of his attacker's hands, but the food poisoning he and the rest of the crew had gotten made him too sick to perform the stunt.
+Harrison Ford was supposed to use his whip to get the sword out of his attacker's hands, but the food poisoning he and the rest of the crew had gotten made him too sick to perform the stunt.
 After several unsuccessful tries, Ford suggested "shooting the sucker."
 Steven Spielberg immediately took up the idea and the scene was successfully filmed.

 George Lucas made what was at the time an unusual deal for this film.
 The studio financed the film's entire $20-million budget.
 In exchange, Lucas would own over 40% of the film and collect almost half of the profits after the studio grossed a certain amount.
 It turned out to be a very lucrative deal for Lucas.
 Paramount executive Michael Eisner said that he felt the script for this film was the best he had ever read.